ChunYen-Chang/Find-Advertising-Keywords-in-Tweet-Comment-to-Boost-your-restaurant-Business/README.md

 1. For this part, please check the instruction documentation in *Amazon_EMR_setting_instruction folder*
 2. After creating the AWS EMR cluster, please access to the master node in this cluster.
 3. Copy **streaming folder** to this EC2 instance
-4. Type `sudo python3 streaming_from_kafka_to_sprak_to_mysql.py` in your terminal to start the process of extracting data from Kafka custer
+4. Type `spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.2.0 --jars /usr/lib/spark/jars/spark-streaming-kafka-0-8-assembly_2.11-2.2.0.jar,/home/hadoop/mysql-connector-java-8.0.17.jar streaming_from_kafka_to_sprak_to_mysql.py` in your terminal to start the process of extracting data from Kafka custer
 , have data wrangling process, and store result in a MySql database.
-4. Type `sudo python3 server.py` in your terminal to start the Falsk Web server

 **PART FOUR: BUILD A RESTful API**
 1. Access to the EC2 instance.
+2. Install the MySql database
-2. Copy the code in "code/flaskserver_part folder"
+3. Copy the code in "code/flaskserver_part folder"
-3. Type `sudo python3 server.py` in your terminal to start the Falsk Web server
+4. Type `sudo python3 server.py` in your terminal to start the Falsk Web server
-4. Install the MySql database

 **PART FIFTH: BUILD TWEETING EXTRACTION SERVER**
 1. Access to the EC2 instance.